ssb22/lexconvert/README.md

 x-sampa
 : General X-SAMPA notation, contributed by Jan Weiss

+x-sampa-strict
+: A stricter version of X-SAMPA, which can distinguish between sounds not distinct in British English when converting to/from IPA, but might not work on all voices

 yinghan
 : As unicode-ipa but, when converting a user lexicon, generates Python code that reads Wenlin Yinghan dictionary entries and adds IPA bands to matching words